LoyolaChicagoBooks/curricula/_sources/25-systems/content.rst.txt

-In this recursive version, the `intToString` function now calls a recursive helper function named `intToStringRecursive`.
-The `intToStringRecursive` function takes the integer `num` and a pointer to the string buffer `sb`.

-Inside the `intToStringRecursive` function, the base case is when `num` becomes zero.
-In that case, the function simply returns.

-For the recursive case, the function divides `num` by 10 and recursively calls `intToStringRecursive` with the quotient to process the remaining digits.
-After the recursive call, the remainder of `num` modulo 10 is added as a rune to the string buffer using `sb.WriteRune`.

-In the `intToString` function, if the input `num` is negative, a negative sign ('-') is added to the string buffer before calling `intToStringRecursive`.

-The `main` function remains the same, where an example integer `num` is provided, and the `intToString` function is called to convert it to a string representation using the string buffer.
-The resulting string is printed using `fmt.Println`.

-Executing this Go program will output: `1234567890`, which is the string representation of the number 1234567890 obtained by converting its digits using the recursive approach with a string buffer. oo

 In this recursive version, the intToString function now calls a recursive helper function named intToStringRecursive.
 The intToStringRecursive function takes the integer num and a pointer to the string buffer sb.

 Inside the intToStringRecursive function, the base case is when num becomes zero.
 In that case, the function simply returns.